Skip to main content

 Capitalisation

-Your outstanding arrears will be added back onto your remaining capital balance.
-This will allow you to repay them both over the life of your mortgage.
+Your outstanding arrears will be added back onto your remaining capital balance, allowing you to repay them both over the life of your mortgage.
 This means that your mortgage will no longer be in arrears.
-Because the balance is larger, this will increase the capital and interest repayments over the total life of the mortgage.
-This arrangement can be offered individually or in conjunction with any of the other arrangements available.

 Back to top

-Term Extension
+Term extension

 This arrangement extends the term (or length) of your mortgage, which reduces your monthly repayment amount and means you will have a longer period of time to re-pay the mortgage.
-This will result in you paying more interest over the life of your mortgage.
-This arrangement can be offered individually or in conjunction with any of the other arrangements available.

 Back to top

 This allows you to pay the full interest on your mortgage as well as make part repayments towards your mortgage balance for the remaining term of the mortgage.
 This arrangement will be reviewed on a regular basis.
-In the event that your financial circumstances improve, your repayments will be increased in line with your affordability.

 Back to top

-Split Mortgage
+Split mortgage

 We do not forgive arrears or loan balances; however, we can help you to deal with financial challenges in a way that makes sense for all.